vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/wcf/sso_server.md

 ## JWT Library Reference

-The SSO integration is plugged to WCF extensibility point to apply Authentication/Authorization in the behavior for the services implementing custom ServiceAuthorizationManager:
+The SSO integration is plugged to WCF extensibility point to apply Authentication/Authorization in the behavior for the services implementing custom `ServiceAuthorizationManager`:

-- `Steeltoe.Security.Authentication.CloudFoundry.Wcf.JwtAuthorizationManager` - implements the `ServiceAuthorizationManager` and validates the JWT token based on SSO jwt keys , validates  signature, lifetime, scopes, audience and issuer.
+- `Steeltoe.Security.Authentication.CloudFoundry.Wcf.JwtAuthorizationManager` - implements the `ServiceAuthorizationManager` and validates the JWT token based on SSO JWT keys , validates  signature, lifetime, scopes, audience and issuer.

 - `PrincipalPermissionEnv` – custom Attribute to validate Roles based on the configured in environment Roles.
 Works with `JwtAuthorizationManager` configured as it checks the Principal roles. `[PrincipalPermissionEnv(SecurityAction.Demand, Role = "AdminRole")]`

 - `ScopePermission` - custom Attribute to validate Scopes based on the configured in environment settings. `[ScopePermission(SecurityAction.Demand, ConfigurationName = "RequiredScopes")]`

-- **Error Handling** - Jwt validation interceptor will return HTTP 401 code (with error code and error description in WWW-Authenticate Header) for authentication failures and authorization checks according to: https://tools.ietf.org/html/rfc6750
+- **Error Handling** - JWT validation interceptor will return HTTP 401 code (with error code and error description in WWW-Authenticate Header) for authentication failures and authorization checks according to: https://tools.ietf.org/html/rfc6750